adfinis/adsy-trainings/kubernetes-workshop/6002_helm/modul_helm_6002_01_slides.md

 * You can `kubectl edit <resource>`
 * But,  need to implement your own updating and rollback or depend on vendor specific tooling for lifecycle management

-**Helm helps with lifecycle managment while letting  define your infrastructure as code**
+**Helm helps with lifecycle managment while allowing you to define your infrastructure as code**

 # Helm Basics